kawasaki-kento/darts-score-detection/README.md

 # Training for area discrimination
 There are single, double, and triple areas on the dartboard, but the relative distance from the Bull (the center point of the dartboard) alone is not accurate enough to identify them.
-So, using a neural network, I will implement a model to determine the area where the arrow was stuck.
+So, using a neural network, I implemented a model to determine the area where the arrow was stuck.
 The following code will create four features from the data contained in the "Annotaions" folder created during data collection: Bounding Box Width, Bounding Box Height, Distance from Bull (center point of the dartboard), and Angle from Bull (center point of the dartboard).

 ```
 python feature_creation.py